Star-Studded Musical Nights in New York

 Itinerary

-Nourished by music and all kinds of cultural and social stimulation that is part of time spent in New York, return home renewed. (no meals).
+Nourished by music and all kinds of cultural and social stimulation that is part of time spent in New York, return home renewed.

 Your Host